-Ideally, structured trade quotes for shipments needed to be shipped on the basis of exportation are usually structured in this format, thus, description, rate (USD/ LOCAL CHARGE), and remark.
-However, prior to the actual cost that will eventually be stated in the export quote, it’s expected of the shipper to note and factor in the tariff that will emerge from the carrier such as shipping equipment needed to be used per trade, which is: “Export Processing Fee, Delivery Charge, Fumigation Charge (for agro produce), and Line Agency Fee.
+Ideally, structured trade quotes for shipments needed to be shipped based on exportation are usually structured in this format, thus, description, rate (USD/ LOCAL CHARGE), and remark.
+However, before the actual cost that will eventually be stated in the export quote, it’s expected of the shipper to note and factor in the tariff that will emerge from the carrier such as shipping equipment needed to be used per trade, which is: “Export Processing Fee, Delivery Charge, Fumigation Charge (for agro produce), and Line Agency Fee.
 While other fees include Storage After 14 Days, VAT as applicable, and Vessel Re-nomination Fee”.

 In practice, shipping quote per trade forward should contain as below: